tannal/tannal.glitch.me/inbox.md

 MemoryAllocator
 June.dll, log.dll, MemoryAllocator.dll, ScriptManager.dll, tcls.dll, tenbase.dll, TenBaseForCross.dll, TenFact.dll, TPFAdapter.dll, TPFCustom.dll, VFS.dll, vfs_config.ini

-@tencent - This is likely related to Tencent, a major Chinese technology company.
-The "@" prefix suggests that this could be a namespaced package, possibly from a package manager like npm (Node Package Manager) for JavaScript.

 leveldown - This is typically associated with a low-level database binding for LevelDB, which is a fast key-value storage library written at Google that provides an ordered mapping from string keys to string values.

-sqlite3
-win-version-info - This directory could contain a library for retrieving Windows version information from an executable file in Node.js applications.

 ig9icd64.dll  Intel Graphics Installable Client Driver